 In order to minimize the amount of retrofitting I'd need to do on the mirror, I looked for fixtures that had:

 - Desired finish: I chose a brushed nickel.

 - Same size: Existing fixture was 48″, so I searched for only those of the same size.

 - Full bar mount: While I may normally gravitate towards a center mount with floating lights (see below), knowing I had 2 holes in the mirror meant going with a full bar behind it versus a center-anchored one.

 - Mounting with 2 holes to come close to existing mount: This took a little more digging because I had to zoom in to some photos, and also review instructions (if provided on the site.)

 Since I needed to search for so many criteria, I found 1800lighting.com had the best filters.
 I zoomed in pretty quickly on some options that I thought would work.
 I decided on this 48″ Progress Lighting Gather 6 Light Fixture.
 Placed the order and waited… (Oh, COUPON ALERT!
-Get $20 Off your purchase of $100 or more with code SAVE20 at 1800lighting.com) Wayfair also had some good options, as did Amazon.
+Save 15% Off Your First Order at 1800lighting.com Today!)
+Wayfair also had some good options, as did Amazon.